CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.md

    - Click on the Finance Sharepoint site.

+      >**Note:** If the Finance SharePoint site isn't visible in your Frequent sites, please utilize the search box and enter "Finance" to locate it.

       ![](./media/finance1.1.png)

    - Navigate to the "Site Contents" section, where you'll find pre-created document libraries arranged in an organized and structured manner.